-Fears girl trapped in rubble of house after explosion as three children rescued
+Fears girl trapped in rubble after explosion as three critically injured

 Two neighbours, Kutoya Kukanda, 50, and Delroy Simms, 62, said they helped rescue three children from the rubble at around 7am, but they feared a girl aged around four or five was still trapped inside.
 They believed the children's mother had been evacuated.

+It is now understood that three people have suffered life-threatening injuries in the explosion and have been taken to hospital, PA has reported.

-They said the house next door had also been badly affected by the blast.
+Neighbours said the house next door had also been badly affected by the blast.

 Some residents at the cordon said they had reported a strong gas smell two weeks ago, and others said they had been feeling dizzy and sick over the last two days.
 The case of the fire is still not confirmed, London Fire Brigade said.